-- Generic prescribing is the preferred option in the vast majority of cases, on the grounds of cost and ability to source drugs as generic prescribing allows pharmacists to choose from a range of procurement options. - Within NHS Vale of York Clinical Commissioning Group where generic prescribing is more cost effective than brand prescribing prescribers should NOT prescribe brands unless exceptions detailed in section 5.5 of this policy 'when is branded prescribing justified'. - The licensing process for medicines assures bioequivalence between brands and therefore on scientific grounds (with a few notable exceptions see section 5.5), there is no reason why a patient should not be switched from a branded product to the generic equivalent. - There is little robust evidence that switching between different manufacturers of the generic product is clinically significant.
+- Generic prescribing is the preferred option in the vast majority of cases, on the grounds of cost and ability to source drugs as generic prescribing allows pharmacists to choose from a range of procurement options. - Within NHS Vale of York Clinical Commissioning Group where generic prescribing is more cost effective than brand prescribing prescribers should NOT prescribe brands unless exceptions detailed in section 5.5 of this policy 'when is branded prescribing justified'. - The licensing process for medicines assures bioequivalence between brands and therefore on scientific grounds (with a few notable exceptions see section 5.5), there is no reason why a patient should not be switched from a branded product to the generic equivalent. - There is little robust evidence that switching between different manufacturers of the generic product is clinically significant. - Initiating generic prescribing from the outset removes the need for future review of repeats when brand patents expire and enables cost benefits to be realised faster.

-- Initiating generic prescribing from the outset removes the need for future review of repeats when brand patents expire and enables cost benefits to be realised faster. - Prescribers should avoid referencing a specific salt within their prescription, as this may lead to a requirement for a brand to be dispensed e.g.: amlodipine rather than amlodipine besilate / maleate and this may incur unnecessary cost, with no additional clinical value. - 5.2.
+- Prescribers should avoid referencing a specific salt within their prescription, as this may lead to a requirement for a brand to be dispensed e.g.: amlodipine rather than amlodipine besilate / maleate and this may incur unnecessary cost, with no additional clinical value. - 5.2.
 Prescribers should use this information to reinforce the stance of generic prescribing with patients who demand branded options. - 5.3.
 It is NHS Vale of York Clinical Commissioning Group policy that all prescriptions should be prescribed generically unless the exceptions described below apply.
 Should legitimate clinical needs require a brand then the brand should be provided on the NHS.
-Prescribers should be sure that the clinical needs are legitimate and where patients state a generic is not 'as good' or causes unexpected adverse effects should report this to the MHRA1. - 5.4.
-If a patient requests a particular branded product and does not have a legitimate clinical need, despite local NHS policy to prescribe generically, the prescriber can only offer an NHS prescription, and cannot offer a private prescription.
+Prescribers should be sure that the clinical needs are legitimate and where patients state a generic is not 'as good' or causes unexpected adverse effects should report this to the MHRA. - 5.4.
+If a patient requests a particular branded product, despite local NHS policy to prescribe generically, the prescriber must offer the option of an NHS prescription, which should be generically prescribed.
+If the patient still chooses a private prescription, this should be clearly documented in the patient's notes.
+The private prescription can be written generically and the patient should be informed to request the branded equivalent at the point of dispensing.
+This negates the need to enter the branded drug onto the patients' clinical notes and thus avoid the risk of the branded product accidentally appearing on subsequent NHS prescriptions.
+The patient should be informed that the pharmacist will charge them accordingly and the prescriber must NOT levy a charge for the issue of a private prescription under these circumstances.
+Consistency in prescribing behaviour is paramount to this being fairly implemented across NHS Vale of York.